Crystal Pancipanci - a woman with style and hustle.

 There are lots of things that help me keep on track.
 I journal, and I’ve really found that if you write things down, they will materialize.
 Time management is important, but so is being flexible when the plans change.
 I usually get up around 5:30, check emails and social media, get ready, then drop my daughter at school.
 If I don’t have work or meetings, I’ll try to fit a workout in, otherwise I’ll try to work out when Haley is at volleyball practice in the afternoon.
 I can’t run my business and take care of myself and be the mom that sits there for three hours to watch her at volleyball practice.
 I'm a woman first, and then I'm a mom, and then I'm a daughter.
 I’ll watch her practice for 30 minutes, then I’ll go take care of things I need to take care of.
 My day to day is constantly changing, so being flexible is important.

 At home, my daughter and I share responsibility for laundry, cleaning, and things around the house.
 When we were younger, I used to do it all myself, but now I tell her it’s a team thing, and we both have to help out.
 There’s a lot of life lessons you learn in doing laundry and chores.
+We also have a lot of quality Mommy and Hailey days and love going on girls trips!

 How do you manage stress?

-Taking time for myself is important.
+Taking time for self care is important.
 I love to work out.
 I love Body Balance classes and yoga.
 I allow myself to be guilt free about the things that make me feel good, like massages and getting my nails done.
 I love to light my candles, spend time in my space, and listen to Spa Music (look it up on Apple Music!)
 When I’m feeling really stressed, I go jump in the water (ocean) to recharge.
 The water is my saving grace for everything.
 I also love to travel it helps me to reset, find balance and inspiration for my work.

 To stay organized, I’m definitely a pen to paper person.
 I love a traditional planner.
 I have to handle my daughter’s schedule, client schedules, and so many schedules before I can even work on my own work schedule, so I write it all down.
 I journal my goals to stay on track - I have monthly goals, yearly goals, and life goals.